stat6250-s17/course-questions-wiki/week-05/README.md

 * *Answer (aalshehry−stat6250):* The descriptor portion of the new data set will be created.
 - Question (yyan11−stat6250): What are program data vectors?
 - Answer (yyan11−stat6250): The program data vector contains two automatic variables that can be used for processing but which are not written to the data set as part of an observation. _N_ counts the number of times that the DATA step begins to execute. _ERROR_ signals the occurrence of an error that is caused by the data during execution.
+- Question (meisenbach-stat6250): The descriptor portion is created at the end of the compilation phase.
+How does the program know how many observations there are before the data is read?